Categoricity for an inferential $\omega$-logic and in $L_{\omega_1,\omega}$: Rules, Valuations and Logical Inferentialism

 All the logical calculi studied in this paper agree on the semantics for the {\em quantifier free} formulas as defined in Notation ~\ref{langdef}.2.
-An admissible valuation for a set of inference rules $\mathbb R$ will make $M$ a model of a collection of sentences $\Sigma$ formalized in the inferential logic defined by $\mathbb R$.
+An admissible valuation $v_M$ for a set of inference rules ${\bf R}$ will make $M$ a model of a collection of sentences $\Sigma$ formalized in the inferential logic defined by ${\bf R}$.

 \item A set of logical inference rules is {\em categorical}\footnote{The term `categorical' is used in this paper in three related contexts.
-As above, as a property of an inference system, the usual philosophical use asserting that a theory (in some logic) has exactly one model, and the model theoretic notion of `$\kappa$-categoricity' that a theory has exactly one model of cardinality $\kappa$.} if and only if for all countable vocabularies $\tau$ and all admissible valuations for those rules the propositional connectives, universal, and existential quantifiers that these rules define have a unique interpretation\footnote{This unique interpretation is usually spelled out in most of the {\em philosophical} logic textbooks (see e.g., \cite[Sec.
-35]{Smith}, \cite[Ch.
-5]{Halbach}, \cite[Ch.6]{Forbes}, \cite[pp. 213-14]{Garson}) in terms of the classical truth tables for the propositional connectives and in terms of `objectual' (Tarski) or `substitutional' (Carnap/Robinson) interpretations for the first-order quantifiers (see \S \ref{carinf}).
-In this paper we use the ideas and notations of the R-semantics (Definition~\ref{langdef}.2) for expressing the truth-conditions of the connectives and quantifiers.}.
+As above, as a property of an inference system, the usual philosophical use asserting that a theory (in some logic) has exactly one model, and the model theoretic notion of `$\kappa$-categoricity' that a theory has exactly one model of cardinality $\kappa$.} if and only if, for all countable vocabularies $\tau$ and all sets of sentences $\Sigma$, all admissible valuations on $\Sigma$ for those rules provide the propositional connectives, universal, and existential quantifiers with the same truth conditions\footnote{These truth conditions are usually spelled out in most of the {\em philosophical} logic textbooks (see e.g., \cite[Ch.
+5]{Halbach}, \cite[Ch.6]{Forbes}, \cite[pp. 213-14]{Garson}) in terms of the classical truth tables for the propositional connectives and in terms of `objectual' (Tarski) or `substitutional' (Carnap/Robinson) interpretations for the first-order quantifiers.
+In this paper we use the ideas and notations of the R-semantics (Definition~\ref{langdef}.2) for expressing the truth-conditions for quantifiers.}.
+For a categorical system the soundness of the rules constrain each admissible valuation so that, any two admissible valuations that agree on the assignment of truth values to atomic sentences from $\Sigma$ agree on each first order sentence in $\Sigma$.\footnote{Any permissible valuation will give the same $\Delta_0(M)$.
+But, various admissible valuations (Example~\ref{non-categoricityFOL}) for different sets of rules may give different truth values than the, semantically defined, $\Delta(M)$.
+Since the semantic method will apply to any admissible valuation in Sections~\ref{subquant} and \ref{infinitary}, the valuation will agree with the semantic definition.
+Due to the downward L\"{o}wenheim Skolem this continues to hold when our rules (Section~\ref{subquant}) force all models to be countable and even when (Section~\ref{infinitary}) uncountable models are allowed.
+Thus we can recast categoricity as: If a set of rules is categorical, then for any $\tau$ each permissible valuation $v$ corresponds to a structure $M =M_v$ with quantifier free diagram $\Delta_0(M)$ and if $v, v'$ are admissible with $\Delta_0(M_v) = \Delta_0(M_v')$ then $\Delta(M_v) = \Delta(M_v')$.}

 \end{enumerate}